Trade Federation Charter

 A. Proposal

-Amendments may be proposed by the Viceroy, Regent, Duceroy or any Cabinet Minister.
+Amendments may be proposed by any voting Cabinet member.
 All proposed amendments are to be reviewed by the Chief Justice with a report of any legal findings of issue in the amendment to the Cabinet, prior to a call for a vote.

 B. Vote